Local Government Construction and Demolition (C&D) Guide

 CALGreen Construction Waste Reduction Requirements Table (PDF, 288 KB)

 Will the Q&As brought forth at the C&D waste diversion ordinance workshop be available online?

-The transcript (Adobe PDF, 1.3 MB) of the July 8, 2004, California Integrated Waste Management Board (now CalRecycle) workshop on construction and demolition waste diversion ordinances is available online.
+The transcript (PDF, 1.3 MB) of the July 8, 2004, California Integrated Waste Management Board (now CalRecycle) workshop on construction and demolition waste diversion ordinances is available online.
 It provides information on local governments' experience with adopting and implementing C&D diversion ordinances.
 Pages 98-140 of the transcript contain questions and answers that came up at the workshop.